milosmac94/fcc-html-css-projects/README.md

 # fcc-projects
-A repository to hold all FreeCodeCamp projects that I've completed, to keep track of my personal progress.
+My first repository - purpose is to hold all FreeCodeCamp projects that I've completed in order to keep track of my personal progress and figure out GitHub workflow.